Axter-com/ABetterTranslator/README.md

 ## What does it do?
 The GUI allows the user to select multiple languages from a list of over 160 different languages.
 A file (Resx) is created for each language, with the associated language tag in the file name.
-The code is optimized so that over 160 translations can take less then 60 seconds.
+The code is optimized so that over 160 languages can be tranlsated in less then 60 seconds.
 ![](ABetterTranslator/Docs/screenshots/ABetterTranslatorScreenshot_(512_x_512).png)